junxit/us-congress-bills-111/metadata.md

 - 2010-03-22 — Placed on the Union Calendar, Calendar No. 258.
 - 2010-03-22 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 111-449.
 - 2010-03-22 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 111-449.
+- 2010-03-23 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.